 Born in Pin Point, Georgia, in 1948, Associate Justice Clarence Thomas has served on the United States Supreme Court since 1991.
 He is the longest-serving member of the current court, and with Justice Stephen Breyer's 2022 retirement became the court's oldest justice.

 A devout Catholic, Justice Thomas originally set out to join the priesthood when he reached college age.
 In 1967, he became the first Black student admitted to St. John Vianney Minor Conception Seminary.
 However, he struggled with the church's passive stance on racism and civil rights.

-St. John Vianney Minor Conception Seminary, 1967-1968: At Holy Cross College, he graduated ninth in his class with an A.B. in English, cum laude in 1971.
+He left the seminary in 1968 to pursue a bachelor's degree in English literature at Holy Cross College, where he graduated ninth in his class.
 He was a member of Alpha Sigma Nu and the Purple Key Society.
-At Yale Law School, he received his J.D. in 1974.
+He then attended Yale Law School, where he earned his J.D. in 1974.

 Law Practice and Government Service

 Justice Thomas was admitted to the Missouri Bar in 1974.
 With the exception of a two-year stint as an attorney in Monsanto's pesticide and agriculture division, his legal career focused on government work.

 He served in several state and federal government positions, including: